mimvoid/neocities-site/src/content/fonts/collections/sans-serif/index.md

 {{% pangram font="Karla" %}}

-Karla is the body font of my website!
+Karla used to be the body font of my website!

 It's a nice friendly-looking font with an air of playfulness.